Life in Leeds

 Whether it’s living sustainably as a student, learning about sustainability in your studies, or making a positive impact through activities on campus and in the wider community, a great place to start is the University’s Sustainability Service.

 The service has a huge range of opportunities for students to get involved in throughout the year, from events through to paid project roles known as Student Sustainability Architects.
-You can follow the latest from the Sustainability Service on Instagram or X.
+You can keep up to date on social media: follow the Sustainability Service on Instagram or follow the Sustainability Service on X.

 City life